How do you hunt a property you've never seen before? Modern scouting apps can give you a good head start

 Priest says it takes one day to kill them and one day to spook them, and if you spook them, you can't kill them.
 He hunts from the outside inward because of it.
 Begin by picking some locations as observation sits where one can see a lot of ground, and then adjust as needed.

 1. Riverbank 1.0

-S.P.: I’d find a tree within 10 yards of the river.
+S.P.: I'd find a tree close to the river.
 From there, I can see a long way.
-There’s a ditch or tree row that runs up to it, too.
+There's a ditch or tree row that runs up to it, too.

 2. Riverbank 2.0

-S.P.: This location is just north of the first one.
-It could be hunted on a north or east wind.
-That’s two locations really close on opposite sides of the river that are the exact same thing.
+S.P.: This location is near the first one.
+That's two locations really close on opposite sides of the river that are very similar but good for different winds.